shpml/fundamentals/08_chapter/intro.md

 ##### By the end of this Unit, you'll be able to:
 * Practice programmatic thinking by writing pseudo-code.
-* Perform arithmetic and logical operations on data to produce new values
+* Perform arithmetic and logical operations on data to produce new values.
-* Concatenate two strings together in JavaScript
+* Concatenate two strings together in JavaScript.
 * Write expressions that both assign and evaluate variables.
 * Explain what Null is and (generally) how it works.
-* Recognize the difference between 'truth-y' and 'false-y' values
+* Recognize the difference between 'truth-y' and 'false-y' values.

 ---